iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Projected Subgradient Method Convergence Proof.md

 we use $\Pi$ to denote the set projection operator.
 And we list the following convergence results for the algorithm.
 We list these parameters for the remaining part of this excerpt:

-1. $\bar x$, the optimal solution for the optimization problem that might not be unique, but it will have finite value in this case because the se $Q$ is bounded.
+1. $\bar x$, the optimal solution for the optimization problem that might not be unique, but it will have finite value in this case because the set $Q$ is bounded and closed.
 2. $\bar f$ is the optimal value for the optimization problem.
 3. $L$ is the Lipschitz constant for the function over the closed domain $Q$.
 4. $x^{(t)}$ is the solution obtained at the $t$ step of the iteration.

+We show the convergence of the objective value by the projected subgradient method.

 **Reference**: One of Jame Burke's Video for MATH 516 you know, probably his last few lectures for the class MATH 516.
+It's at the end of [this](https://sites.math.washington.edu/~burke/crs/516-21/recorded-lectures/051921.mp4) lecture.

 **Statement 1**